-This romaine salad recipe with lemon dijon vinaigrette is the perfect start to your meal, or a meal by itself!
-This lemon dijon vinaigrette is so addicting that I have to make double so we don’t fight over the last drops.
+This romaine salad recipe with homemade lemon dijon vinaigrette is the perfect start to your meal, or a meal by itself!
 Did I also mention homemade croutons?
 An easy go-to salad recipe with an easy made from scratch vinaigrette.

 Let’s start with homemade croutons!
 We all have that old bread lying around (sans mold) that is too hard to enjoy.
 Perfect time for croutons!
 I had sourdough bread, but feel free to use whatever bread you have on hand.
 I cut it into 1 inch pieces and tossed with some garlic, olive oil, and oregano to flavor it up.